The Concept of Evil

 There is a distinction between moral evil and physical evil.
-There is the evil that has a collateral effect, and the other, the direct responsibility of the action.
+There is the evil that has a collateral effect and also the direct responsibility of the action.
 The origin of evil comes from the free will of man that determines the relationship between us and nature.
 Our bodies are formed of matter, but our personality forms the essence of how much we allow God into our lives.

-The absence of good results in evil, which equates to suffering.
+The absence of good results in evil that equates to suffering.
 As we alienate ourselves from good, the consequences and collateral damage of evil cannot be avoided.

 The definition can be interpreted through a fundamental, traditional or modernist lens.